in28minutes/getting-started-in-5-steps/README.md

 1. Search for “install java jdk” on google.
 ![Image](/images/google-search-install-java-jdk.png)

 2. Choose the first link.
 You should go to the oracle site.
+The direct link is http://www.oracle.com/technetwork/java/javase/downloads/index.html
 ![Image](/images/oracle-website-java-installation.png)

 3. Select the Java Platform JDK Link.